JagadeeshBathula/LTspice/CMOS AND/README.md

 ## 🔖 License

 This project is licensed under the MIT License.
-See `LICENSE` file for details.
+See `MIT LICENSE` file for details.

 ### Contact me